 Learning outcomes expected to be acquired by the student at the end of the course:

-2. Identify the main bioethical aspects that must be taken into account in the application of assisted reproduction treatments, as well as their moral implications, according to Spanish legislation derived from human reproduction.
+2. To identify the main bioethical aspects that must be considered in the application of assisted reproduction treatments, as well as their moral implications, according to Spanish legislation derived from human reproduction.

-3. Apply Spanish legislation in cases of preimplantation diagnosis and preservation of fertility.
+3. To apply Spanish legislation in cases of preimplantation testing and fertility preservation.

-4. Recognize the organization and procedures of a reproduction clinic.
+4. To recognize the organization and procedures of a reproduction clinic.

-6. Analyze the different events that occur during embryonic development.
+6. To analyze the different events that occur during embryo development.

-7. Apply the principles of cryobiology to the protocols of cryopreservation techniques for cells, gametes and embryos.
+7. To apply the principles of cryobiology to the protocols of cryopreservation techniques for cells, gametes and embryos.

-8. Recognize the effects of aging and the basics of ovarian rejuvenation.
+8. To recognize the effects of aging and the basics of ovarian rejuvenation.

 Module 1.
 Genetics